austinfu2/Chronosong2/README.md

 # Chronosong

-Connect to Spotify and play a game where you get a random song and guess which year it was released!
-What's your best score over 5 rounds?

 Discover the randomness of Spotify in this quick little game.

+Connect to Spotify and play a game where you get 5 rounds with random songs and get to guess which year it was released!
+What's your best score?

 ***Unfortunately, Spotify does not allow public access for games or quizzes, so feel free to REQUEST ACCESS by sending me your Spotify email and I can add you to the app privately.***

 To make it work locally, download the files and change script.js line 21 'const redirectUri = "https://chronosong2.pages.dev";' to